sjmf/ng2-mqtt-demo/README.md

 # MQTT Angular 2 Demo App

-> A demo application using [Angular 2](https://github.com/angular/angular)+ [Typescript](https://github.com/Microsoft/TypeScript), and
+> A demo application using [Angular 2](https://github.com/angular/angular), [Typescript](https://github.com/Microsoft/TypeScript), and
 [mqtt.js](https://github.com/mqttjs/MQTT.js).
 This project uses [angular-cli](https://github.com/angular/angular-cli)
-version 1.0.0-beta.15 and is a re-write of my [earlier example using stomp.js](https://github.com/sjmf/ng2-stompjs-demo) (where I really should have foreseen that the transport doesn't need to be tied to one library.
+and is a re-write of my [earlier example using stomp.js](https://github.com/sjmf/ng2-stompjs-demo) (where I really should have foreseen that the transport doesn't need to be tied to one library.
 Well, you live and learn.)